Silambarasan: 2005–2009

 Silambarasan's first release in 2005 was the film Thotti Jaya, directed by V. Z. Durai.
-In 2006, he starred in Saravana, directed by K. S. Ravikumar.
+He starred in Saravana (2006), directed by K. S. Ravikumar.
 This was the second time that Simbu and Jyothika worked together after the success of Manmadhan (2004).
 He next starred in and directed Vallavan (2006), as well as writing its story, screenplay and co-dialogue.

 In 2008, he starred in the action masala film Kaalai, which was a flop.
 Later that year, he appeared in another action masala film Silambattam.

 2010–2015

 In 2010, his film Vinnaithaandi Varuvaayaa, directed and written by Gautham Vasudev Menon, became a Tamil 'cult classic' film.
 Director K. Balachander in an open letter called Silambarasan's performance as his best in his career.

 The following year he appeared in two films.
 In early 2011, he appeared in the multi-starrer Vaanam (2011) as Cable Raja, a poor youngster.
 The film, a remake of Vedam (2010), featured an ensemble cast, was released to positive reviews and subsequently became a hit at the box office.
 Later that year, his next release was Osthe (2011), the remake of the Bollywood film, Dabangg (2010).
 Silambarasan played a police officer for the first time in his career.
-It released to mixed reviews and was an average grosser at the box office.
 He had only one release in 2012, Podaa Podi, directed by debutant Vignesh Shivan.

 His next release was Vaalu, directed by debutant Vijay Chander.
 It was released in 2015 after a gap of three years due to various issues; actor Vijay helped clear the impediment of the film and aided in its release.